ranemirusG/toolbox-notes/web/cookies.md

 `size`— The size of the cookie name plus value in bytes.

 `httpOnly`— Is this cookie HTTP only?
+	If yes, the cookie cannot be accessed through client side script Using the HttpOnly flag when generating a cookie helps mitigate the risk of client side script accessing the protected cookie (if the browser supports it).
+	If a browser that supports HttpOnly detects a cookie containing the HttpOnly flag, and client side script code attempts to read the cookie, the browser returns an empty string as the result.

 `secure`— Is this cookie a secure cookie?

 `sameSite`— Is this cookie a same-site cookie?
 Same-site cookies allow servers to mitigate the risk of CSRF and information leakage attacks by asserting that a particular cookie should only be sent with requests initiated from the same registrable domain.
+See: <https://web.dev/articles/samesite-cookies-explained>

 `lastAccessed`— Date and time when the cookie was last read.